AnthonyCxx/AnthonyCxx/README.md

 # About Me
-Hi, I'm Ethan Cox and I'm an honors student at student at High Point University studying computer science with a concentration in cybersecurity.
+Hi, I'm Ethan Cox and I'm an honors student at student at High Point University (sophomore) studying computer science with a concentration in cybersecurity.
 I am also minoring in Chinese (Mandarin).

 # Cybersecurity and Programming